Public Health and Epidemiology (SVUEK_036)

 Objective

-To provide basic knowledge and understanding of the modern public health and epidemiology, as well as to promote students’ scientific, systematic and analytic thinking.
+To provide an opportunity to gain basic knowledge and understanding of modern public health and epidemiology, as well as to promote students’ scientific, systematic, and analytic thinking.

 Prerequisites